lalithkota/sports_equipment-manager/readme.md

 ## Sec - 1: Preamble

 - This is part of a course project, under the course SoftwareProductionEngineering.
-- This is a web app, which can be used to manage and distribute the sports equiment and sports grounds of a entity.
+- This is a web app, which can be used to manage and distribute the sports equiment and sports grounds of an organisation.
 - Built using django-python, celery (for job scheduling, for updating penalty, and some other stuff)
 - The aim of this project is to introduce us to industry's Software Development & Operations' Toolchains, Pipelines, etc.
 - Collaborators Kartik Gupta, Lalith Kota, Swastik Shrivastava.